 The symptoms of arthritis vary depending on the type, but common symptoms include:

 While there’s no cure for arthritis, there are many ways to manage its symptoms and improve quality of life.
-Depending on the type, severity, and individual needs, we may recommend:
+Depending on the type, severity, and individual needs, such as:

 Whether you’re newly diagnosed or have been dealing with joint pain for years, remember that you’re not alone.
 Call or message Joint Pain Solution Center to get started with a consultation.